 Group Students & Give An Assignment

 Once you group students based on roles, have students determine which topic they want to explore based on the constraints of the assignment.
 I always have students follow a podcasting template that allows them to record the things they hope to discuss for their projects and gives them a chance to map out their thoughts.
+Try this free template or make one up that works for you and your class!

 Check Privacy Codes & Discuss Rules